Secteur Environment Eurogroup Consulting

 In Europe, the market is generally mature with stable or even slightly reduced water consumption per capita.
 The 2000 framework directive on water requires a good ecological state of water to be achieved by 2025.
 This tightening of environmental standards and sanitary concerns in a redeploying sector (increasing influence of operators in emerging nations) raises the question of financial resources and efficient management models for both private and public operators.

 Water footprint monitoring is a recent concept that highlights the impact of modes of consumption and production.
 It requires the identification of common benchmarks for the measurement, assessment and reporting of water use.

 The waste sector has changed radically over the last ten years and poses a major financial and environmental challenge for local authorities.
-Main players in the entire chain (from prevention to recycling) must now take this issue into account when designing other local policies to limit the impact on natural environments.
+The major value chain operators must now take this issue into account to limit the impact on natural environments.